prakash-shekhar/notes/science/honchem.md

 ### JJ Thompson
 - discovered electron through cathode ray
 - came up with plum pudding model
-- Thomson thought that electrons were mixed throughout an atom, like plums in a pudding
+- Thomson thought that electrons were mixed throughout an atom, like plums in a puddin

 ![plum pudding model](https://www.universetoday.com/wp-content/uploads/2009/08/plum-pudding-model.jpg)
 ### Ernest Rutherford
 - aimed a small beam of positively charged particles at a thin sheet of  gold foil in 1909
 - They were suppposed to go through in a straight line
 - Instead some were deflected
 - Rutherford proposed that in the center of the atom is a nucleus

 ![rutherford experiment](https://chemistrygod.com/assets/media/image/gold-scattering-experiment.diagram.png)
 ### Bohr model
 - says electrons aren't located randomly